leosartaj/bms/README.md

 Contains theater name and url to notify from.

+For specifying email account to use for sending notification (only gmail tested ).

+Define the following environment variables

+export BMS\_USER=email@domain.com
+export BMS\_PASS=password

 See examples directory for example files.

 #### Docker image can be used to launch the script